Getting to here… My story

 The pivotal moment came in 2008 when the national economy stumbled and real estate activity in northern Virginia came to an abrupt halt.
+We were in shock.
 My client’s jobs were in jeopardy, mortgages were almost all FHA loans, and the stock market had lost almost 40%.

 - If I was moving here then I would want to know what living here was like every day, the sense of community.

 - My clients were already researching listings online, and what they wanted from me were specifics on costs, the negotiation process, and global guidance.

 - I wanted to create something original to reflect my experience, values, observations, and sense of humor.